aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-docx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTX to DOCX?</h2>

+XLTX is a Microsoft Excel Open XML Spreadsheet format which is used to store data in tabular form.
+It is widely used for data analysis and manipulation.
+However, it is not suitable for sharing data with other users who don't have Microsoft Excel installed.
+DOCX is a Microsoft Word Open XML Document format which is used to store documents.
+It is widely used for sharing documents with other users.
+Therefore, it is necessary to convert XLTX to DOCX in order to share data with other users.

+<h2>How Aspose.Total helps for XLTX to DOCX Conversion?</h2>
-For a Python developer, who is trying to add a XLTX to DOCX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and DOCX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTX and DOCX files.
+It helps to automate the conversion process from XLTX to DOCX.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTX file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with Excel files.
+It supports various features like reading, writing, manipulating and converting Excel files.
+It also supports various Excel file formats like XLS, XLSX, XLTX, CSV, HTML, ODS, PDF, XPS, etc.

+The Aspose.Words for Python via .NET API provides a wide range of features to work with Word documents.
+It supports various features like reading, writing, manipulating and converting Word documents.
+It also supports various Word file formats like DOC, DOCX, RTF, HTML, ODT, PDF, XPS, etc.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from XLTX to DOCX.
+It provides an easy to use and powerful API to convert XLTX to DOCX with few lines of code.
+It also provides various features to customize the conversion process according to the user's requirements.

 {{% /blocks/products/pf/feature-page-summary %}}